tinted-theming/home/CONTRIBUTING.md

 them.

-To make sure we keep things in a good state, it's important for people to accept the above before becoming a maintainer.
+To make sure we keep things in a good state, it's important for people to understand and accept the above before becoming a maintainer.

+Maintainers who do not adhere to the obligations may be removed from the maintainer team.
+This does not mean they cannot reapply as maintainers in future.

 ## Support for Maintainers